yacn/hub-eopkg/README.md

 ## Refreshing `package.yml`

-To fetch latest deb, get version, calculate new checksum, and bump release:
+To determine latest version and bump release in package.yml

 ```
 $ ./refresh.py
 ```

-If you already have the verison, checksum, and release:
+If you already have the tag and release:

 ```
-$ ./update-package-yml.sh $version $checksum $release < package.yml > package.yml.tmp
+$ ./update-package-yml.sh $tag $release < package.yml > package.yml.tmp
 $ mv package.yml{.tmp,}
 ```